Pound Jumps To The Highest This Year As Boris Johnson Heads For Majority

 The incumbent prime minister Boris Johnson is headed for a clear majority, according to a Reuters exit poll.
 Other exit polls are suggesting similar results.

-The Conservative and Unionist Party to which Johnson belongs has won 109 seats out of the 223 seats for which the results have been discussed as of press time.
-Its main opponent, the Labor Party, has won 86.
+The Conservative and Unionist Party to which Johnson belongs has won 243 seats, the results published as of press time.
+Its main opponent, the Labor Party, has won 161.

 Why It Matters